Some simple activities like exercising, cooking, and listening to music can help boost the production of your feel-good hormones.

-If you enjoy massage, here’s one more reason to get one: massage can boost all 4 of your happy hormones.
+If you enjoy a massage, here’s one more reason to get one: massage can boost all four of your happy hormones.

 You can get these benefits from a massage by a licensed massage therapist, but you can also get a massage from a partner for some extra oxytocin.

 Serotonin, dopamine, endorphins, and oxytocin help promote happiness and pleasure while reducing depression and anxiety.
 You can give these feel-good hormones a natural boost with some simple activities.

 If you’re having difficulty regulating your mood, talk with a healthcare provider, who can recommend therapies or treatments that may help.